 The Safest Part of the Plane

-The most up-to-date crash data available on seat safety shows that in the safest seat on the plane is usually in the rear section.
+In 2017, crash data available on seat safety shows that the safest seat on the plane is usually in the rear section.
 The Aviation Safety Network analyzed 65 jetliner accidents that had at least one survivor, and determined (based upon the locations of fatalities) what the safest part of the plane was for each crash.

 Out of the 65 fatal accidents, there were 36 in which the rear was among the safest locations of the aircraft.
 The center and front were deemed among the safest in 21 and 30 instances, respectively—making the rear part of the plane a clear standout.